vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 5. To exit the editor: On Windows, press Ctrl + C, On Mac, press Command + C (or type `quit` and confirm if prompted)

 ### 2. Verify the Signature
-The user runs the following command to verify the signature (replace the `Fingerprint` with the actual fingerprint):
+The user runs the following command to verify the signature:
 ```
-gpg --verify --local-user Fingerprint security.txt
+gpg --verify security.txt
 ```

+> The PGP-signed message includes metadata identifying the signer’s fingerprint; GPG then scans your keyring to find the corresponding public key to verify the signature.

 If the file is authentic, they’ll see output confirming the signature, such as:
 ```